-Milo Salehi and Chef Arnold Eric Wong of The Beehive suggest pairing their Shift Drinks: Reposado Edition cocktail with the chef’s Duck Taco recipe.
+Milo Salehi and Chef Arnold Eric Wong suggest pairing their Shift Drinks cocktail with the chef’s Duck Taco recipe.
 Their marinade has nutty and earthy background flavors that pair nicely with tequila, and the Asian ingredients go well with the Mortar & Pestle’s coconut agave.
 The addition of dark cocoa, coffee, and cinnamon tie in with the mole bitters.

 - 1/4 cup natural sesame seeds, partially ground